ArtiPedia/blog-v3/_posts/2017-02-15-jekyll-sort-filters.md

 {: .clear }

-## Advanced Filters
+## Advanced Jekyll Filters

-I'm calling this advanced because these filters help us modify array outputs.
+I'm calling this advanced because these jekyll filters help us modify array outputs.
 An array is a set of multiple items.
 A **list of posts** that we generate in the index page is an array of posts.
 All the **categories** or **tags** we use in posts is an array.

 Since these arrays are rendered inside a **for loop**, we cannot define filters right in the tag.
 We should filter the array first and then let it pass through the ``for loop``.
 {: .g}